Sunnova Energy call volume above normal and directionally bullish

-Bullish option flow detected in Sunnova Energy (NOVA) with 5,412 calls trading, 1.4x expected, and implied vol increasing almost 9 points to 147.86%.
-Nov-24 9 calls and Nov-24 6 calls are the most active options, with total volume in those strikes near 4,100 contracts.
-The Put/Call Ratio is 0.09.
+Bullish option flow detected in Sunnova Energy (NOVA) with 19,491 calls trading, 5x expected, and implied vol increasing over 13 points to 157.02%.
+Nov-24 8 calls and Nov-24 7 calls are the most active options, with total volume in those strikes near 13,500 contracts.
+The Put/Call Ratio is 0.03.
 Earnings are expected on October 30th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>